 Currently, reporting relies on manual paperwork which requires a great deal of processing time and effort.
-Once the documentation is gathered, there is still the task of actually keying or otherwise transmitting that data into a computerized system to transfer it between the necessary parties.
-There has to be a better way, right?
+Once the documentation is gathered, there is still the task of keying or otherwise transmitting that data into a computerized system to transfer it between the necessary parties.
+There must be a better way, right?

 Crop Insurance and Precision Ag Unite

 The increasing integration of Precision Ag into the everyday lives of growers and agricultural businesses has provided a great opportunity to turn your crop insurance reporting requirements into a quick and painless procedure.

 The accuracy of a Precision Ag system, mainly planting and yield monitoring, can be far better than the previous generation’s methods of recording the same information.
 These systems automatically compile the what / where / why / when / how information and combine it with the necessary data for reporting purposes – all with minimal manual entry.